Map a forward path for your IBM Notes and Domino applications based on comprehensive data analytics.

 Presents complex, sophisticated data in a simple and intuitive web interface

-The user interface for Adviser is a web application and is hosted on a Domino server.
+Adviser's UI is a web application and is hosted on a Domino server.
 The controls are interactive and intuitive, and much of the data is presented in graphical form.

 Recommends a forward path for each application

-The guidance module sorts potentially thousands of applications and instructs whether they should be maintained or rewritten, archived, retired, or replaced.
+Adviser's Guidance module sorts potentially thousands of applications and instructs whether they should be maintained or rewritten, archived, retired, or replaced.
 This recommendation is based on a combination of the application usage, design complexity, and business value of each database.

 Simplifies the decision-making process surrounding your existing Domino servers and Notes applications

 Uncertainty about what to do with highly customized, native Notes applications is common.
 Adviser provides clarity through comprehensive data, helping you make confident decisions about your databases and environment.

 Before you can make decisions about what to do next with your IBM Notes applications, you need to gather a lot of information about the nature of those applications.
 Trying to understand how many apps you have, how complex they are, which are being used and by whom, and their business value is a complex and intensely time-consuming undertaking.
 Adviser scans your Domino servers and database designs, intelligently aggregates the data, and provides you with your unique roadmap to what’s next for your applications.
 Adviser contains four modules: Catalog, Usage, Complexity, and Guidance.